Mily Treviño-Sauceda: Career and activism

 Treviño-Sauceda joined the United Farm Workers as an agriculture field laborer in the 1970s.

 In the 1980s while working at California Rural Legal Assistance she joined the California Community Workers Union.

-In the late 1980s, Treviño-Sauceda joined as a member recruitment and orientation coordinator for the nonprofit organization Women Farmworker Leaders in California, originally known as "Mexican Women", supported by the California Rural Legal Assistance Foundation, to bring awareness and change on human rights issues disproportionately affecting Mexican women in migrant communities in the Coachella Valley.
+In the late 1980s, Treviño-Sauceda joined as a member recruitment and orientation coordinator for the nonprofit organization Líderes Campesinas in California, originally known as "Mujeres Mexicanas", supported by the California Rural Legal Assistance Foundation, to bring awareness and change on human rights issues disproportionately affecting Mexican women in migrant communities in the Coachella Valley.
 She eventually was promoted to Executive Director, which she served as for 12 years, and later, the president emeritus.

 In 1991, when she became pregnant with her son while working during the summer on a field, Treviño-Sauceda said she was discharged as soon as she started to physically appear pregnant, three months into her pregnancy.
 She said it wasn't until many years later that she realized it was pregnancy discrimination.

 In 2011, she co-founded National Alliance of Farmworker Women with Mónica Ramírez, which was the first national grassroots women's farmworker organization.

 In 2018, she joined the fourth cohort of Novo Foundation's Movement to End Violence.

 As of 2018, she served the National Sexual Violence Resource Center as an advisor and the National Environmental Justice Advisory Council member to the United States Environmental Protection Agency.

 Treviño-Sauceda has been recognized with a number of awards, including "100 Heroines of the World" in 1998, "Sister of Fire" in 2003, Ford Foundation and New York University's "Leadership for a Changing World" award in 2004, and two Cesar Chavez Legacy Award awards.
 She's been honored by Farmworker Justice, LatinoJustice PRLDEF, and People Magazine.
 In 2019, she was awarded the Visionary Voice Award.

 In 2020, when the government deemed farm laborers "essential", COVID-19 spread through migrant Mexican communities.
 Treviño-Sauceda lobbied the Government of California and the California Department of Public Health to provide assistance to the affected people.